min2ha/ukwa-site/content/target/53200/index.en.md

   "subject": "UK General Election 2017"
 }

-# London First: A Manifesto for the 2020s

 Ahead of this year’s political manifestos, influential business group London First sets out a manifesto for how the next government can keep London working, growing the economy and getting the UK into the best possible position ahead of Brexit in 2019.